fangq/mmc/mmc/trunk/README.txt

 with the GPU-accelerated Monte Carlo code (Monte Carlo eXtreme, or MCX [2]), developed by the same author.

-The details of MMC can be found in the following paper:
+MMC is a partial but evolving implementation of the mesh-based Monte Carlo method (MMCM).
+MMCM describes simulating photon transport using ray-tracing in a general mesh structure.
+The details of MMCM can be found in the following paper:

   Qianqian Fang, "Mesh-based Monte Carlo method using fast ray-tracing in Plücker coordinates," Biomed.
 Opt.
 Express 1, 165-175 (2010)